SOFTS-Raw sugar hits five-month low; coffee and cocoa also fall

 * Dealers noted that both the Thai and Indian harvests are going well and there have been ample rains in recent weeks across Brazil's sugar-growing areas.

-* They added that there are growing doubts that a wide deficit will emerge this season and that funds should continue to sell if wider markets remain under pressure.
+* They added expectations are growing that the market might be balanced rather than in deficit this season and funds should continue to sell if wider markets remain under pressure.

 COFFEE